milofultz/tod/README.md

 - Ensure tests are up-to-date with all functionality
 - Make tests work with standard `python3 -m unittest` call
-- Add multiple items in a row a la `s` command, but not destructive.
-Thinking something like `aa`.
 - Add ability to edit the name of a list
 - Add ability to move a task from one list to another
 - Make input handling better.
 Reject unacceptable characters